Close Menu

 Price and positioning

-The Body Smart is the entry point into Withings’ serious body composition range and starts at around $100, sometimes a little more depending on the retailer and any bundle.
-The Body Comp sits a clear step above it and starts at around $200.
-That price gap is the single most important fact in this comparison, because the two scales are far more alike than that difference implies.
+The Body Smart is the entry point into Withings’ serious body composition range.
+Its list price sits at roughly $129.95, but it is frequently discounted to around $99.95, which is where it becomes an easy recommendation.
+The Body Comp sits a clear step above it, with pricing that has hovered in the $209.95 to $229.95 range depending on the retailer and any bundle.
+(Prices shift with sales and promotions, so treat these as ballpark figures and check the current listing before you buy.)
+That price gap is the single most important fact in this comparison, because the two scales are far more alike than the difference implies.

-To be clear about the lineup: the Body Smart replaced the older Body+ as the value pick, the Body Comp is the mid-tier health-focused option, and the Body Scan is the flagship with a handle for segmental readings and ECG.
-If you want the full breakdown of that top model, we covered it in our Body Scan vs Body Comp comparison.
+To be clear about the lineup: the Body Smart replaced the older Body+ as the value pick, the Body Comp is the mid-tier health-focused option, and the Body Scan is the flagship with a retractable handle for segmental readings and a six-lead ECG.
+Withings even refreshed the top of the range at CES 2026 with a second-generation Body Scan, which pushes the premium end further and, by contrast, makes the Body Smart and Body Comp look like the sensible mainstream choices they are.
+If you want the full breakdown of the mid-tier and flagship models, we covered it in our Body Scan vs Body Comp comparison.

 Everything the two scales have in common

 This is where the Body Smart earns its reputation.
 It is not a stripped-down scale.
 Using Withings’ multi-frequency bioelectrical impedance analysis and what the company calls Precision Technology, the Body Smart measures weight, body fat percentage, muscle mass, bone mass, water percentage, visceral fat, and basal metabolic rate.
-It also reads your standing heart rate.
+It also reads your standing heart rate at every weigh-in.
 The Body Comp measures all of the same things, using the same underlying technology.
+In day-to-day use, the core numbers you see on the display and in the app are effectively identical between the two.

 The shared experience goes further.
 Both scales connect over Wi-Fi and Bluetooth, sync seamlessly to the Withings app, and feed Apple Health, Google Fit, and apps like MyFitnessPal.
 Both handle up to eight users and recognize who is standing on them automatically.
-Both include the small quality-of-life features Withings does so well, including a weight-only “eyes-closed” mode that hides the number and shows only a trend, a pregnancy mode, a baby mode for weighing an infant in your arms, and an athlete mode.
-On the display you also get extras like the weather and your previous day’s step count.
-For the large majority of people, the Body Smart already does everything they will ever ask of a scale.
-We go deeper on the everyday experience in our Withings Body Smart review.
+Both include the small quality-of-life features Withings does so well:

 What the Body Comp adds

-So what does the extra $100 actually buy?
+So what does the extra money actually buy?
 Two categories of insight, both aimed at long-term cardiovascular and metabolic health rather than fitness tracking.

 Vascular age

-The Body Comp estimates your vascular, or arterial, age, a figure meant to indicate how your cardiovascular system compares to your chronological age.
-It is derived from measurements taken through your feet during a weigh-in.
-Treated as a rough, trackable indicator rather than a diagnosis, it can be a motivating nudge, particularly if you are working on heart-health habits and want a number that responds to them over months.
+The Body Comp estimates your vascular, or arterial, age — a figure meant to indicate how your cardiovascular system compares to your chronological age.
+It is derived from measurements taken through your feet during a weigh-in, and Withings frames it relative to other users in your age range rather than as a standalone diagnostic.
+Treated as a rough, trackable indicator rather than a medical verdict, it can be a motivating nudge, particularly if you are working on heart-health habits and want a number that responds to them over months.
+Withings itself is careful to note that these readings can be less reliable than clinical measurements, so the honest way to use vascular age is as a directional signal you watch trend over time.

-The Body Comp also offers a nerve health assessment based on electrodermal activity measured at the feet, which Withings positions as an early indicator of issues that can accompany conditions like diabetes.
-This is genuinely uncommon at this price, and for people specifically monitoring metabolic health it can be the deciding feature.
+The Body Comp also offers a nerve health assessment based on Electrochemical Skin Response — essentially electrodermal activity measured through sweat-gland stimulation at the feet.
+Withings positions the resulting score as an early, indicative signal of the kind of nerve issues that can accompany conditions like diabetes and peripheral neuropathy.
+This is genuinely uncommon at this price.
+For people specifically monitoring metabolic health, it can be the deciding feature.
 For everyone else, it is a metric they may glance at once and forget.
+As with vascular age, it is an indicator to track over time, not a diagnosis, and it does not replace a conversation with a clinician.

 Accuracy: the same caveat applies to both